md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 You are free to:

-* Share - copy and redistribute the material in any medium or format.
+* Share: copy and redistribute the material in any medium or format.
-* Adapt - remix, transform, and build upon the material for any purpose, including commercial use.
+* Adapt: remix, transform, and build upon the material for any purpose, including commercial use.

 Under the following condition:

-* Attribution - appropriate credit must be given to the original author, a link to the license must be provided, and any changes made must be indicated.
+* Attribution: appropriate credit must be given to the original author, a link to the license must be provided, and any changes made must be indicated.

 The licensor cannot revoke these freedoms as long as the license terms are followed.